Upcoming Events & Trainings

 To support our future classes and events, and their availability to folx in financial need, consider making a tax-deductible donation here.

-Mediating Power & Emotion
+Mediating Power and Emotion:

 Beth Roy, our lead trainer, draws on five decades of experience as a mediator.
 She taught conflict studies and mediation at University California, Berkeley, for many years, and has trained mediators as part of the Radical Therapy community privately throughout.
 She is the author of numerous studies of conflict between and within communities (The Bernal Story and Some Trouble with Cows, among others), and is a co-founder of Practitioners Research and Scholarship Institute (PRASI) which has supported people to produce research grounded in practice by people whose lived experience is otherwise missing from the literature of the mediation field.
 In addition to many families and friends, Beth has mediated communities and organizations in the U.S. and abroad, including university faculties, city departments, religious groups, medical clinics, theater companies, small businesses, labor organizations, and more.